 Volumes.
 The volumes reflected above for the year ended December 31, 2012 represent average daily volumes for the period from May 2, 2011 to December 31, 2012.
 NGL transportation volumes increased for the year ended December 31, 2012 as compared to the same period in the prior year primarily due to an increase in volumes transported on our wholly-owned and joint venture NGL pipelines originating from our La Grange and Chisholm processing plants as a result of more production from the Eagle Ford area.
-Average daily fractionated volumes increased for the year ended December 31, 2012 as compared to the year ended December 31, 2012 as compared to the year ended December 31, 2012 as compared to the year ended December 31, 2011 at our Geismar fractionation complex in Louisiana due to less refinery downtime in 2012 as compared to the comparable prior year period.
+Average daily fractionated volumes increased for the year ended December 31, 2012 as compared to the year ended December 31, 2011 at our Geismar fractionation complex in Louisiana due to less refinery downtime in 2012 as compared to the comparable prior year period.